snowman-repos/book/project_managers/README.md

-PROJECT MANAGEMENT IS FOR CORPORATES!
-You have all no doubt read countless articles on how best to plan a web project.
-They all go into varying amounts of detail about the steps you should take and how if you don’t follow them the whole world will fall from underneath your feet.
-I happen to agree with this general philosophy and can often be found preaching the same in my day job.

-However, the trouble with many of these articles is they’re often written by authors who work for a large corporate and are planning a multi-million pound enterprise web projects that must use the PRINCE2 methodology and assumes you have weeks of time allocated to plan your project.

-For those of us working in small web agencies, or as super funky freelancers, the reality of the web project planning process is a little different…

-In this three part article I hope to fill this gap a little with my humble ramblings on pragmatic web project management, addressing why it is often skipped, what the advantages are, the two different type of planning personalities that exist and a little insight into the processes and tools I use to help me retain what sanity I have left.

-WHY PLAN AT ALL?
-Before talking about why it’s often skipped or how to plan, it’s important to discuss why planning is needed at all for web projects.
-Simply put, planning a web project allows you to:

-Define and manage the project scope
-Identify and minimise risks to the project
-Break the allocated project time into manageable phases and tasks Determine realistic milestones and client-side deadlines Track progress and control the project
-Secure the necessary resource
-Although these points sound very much like the corporate web project management waffle I mention in the opening part of this article, they apply to web projects of all shapes and sizes.
-Not being able to satisfy these points at all stages of any sized project can often spell disaster.

-A detailed Death Star schematic and a Death Star themed BBQ grill.Project planning, or lack of, can lead to very different end results
-Image source: Action Figure Insider – Star Wars products rejected a long time ago

 WHY WEB PROJECT PLANNING IS OFTEN SKIPPED
 It sounds obvious on paper that planning is a necessary and valuable stage of any web project, but the reality of day to day web project management in a small business, or as a freelancer, often makes it difficult to remain disciplined enough to ensure thorough planning is always conducted.